 Detector

-Many UV-Vis spectrometers use a detector made up of an array of photo-sensitive pixels (like the CCD detector in the Ossila Optical Spectrometer).
+Many UV-Vis spectrometers use a detector made up of an array of photo-sensitive pixels (like the CCD detector in the Ossila USB Spectrometer).
 Once the diffraction grating separates light into its various colors or wavelengths, these pixels can measure the intensity of light at different spatial points.
 This is how the CCD detectors measure light intensity as a function of wavelength.

 Detectors with a larger density of pixels will have increased spectral resolution, as it can more easily distinguish between diffracted light.
 However, again you sacrifice spectrometer sensitivity, as each pixel will collect fewer photons per measurement.